mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 ---
 ## The problem with uncontrolled dependencies

 So, if you believe everything I have said so far, then dependencies are seemingly ubiquitous in application development.
 They are literally everywhere, and if this is the first time you are hearing about “dependencies” then you may wonder what the big deal is.

-You may be saying to yourself “Ok, my code has dependencies on outside systems, but I’m able to work just fine that way, so why do I care?"
+You've been coding for years, apparently using dependencies left and right, yet you've never stopped to think about it and you get along just fine.
+So, why should you care?

-Well, I’m here to tell you there are a lot of problems that occur when you have uncontrolled dependencies, many people may not even realize they are a problem, and other people may have just learned to live with or have adapted to work around the problems.
+Well, I’m here to tell you there are a lot of problems that occur when you have uncontrolled dependencies.
+You probably have these problems in your code base right now, but you may not know that dependencies are to blame for it.

+And you may have also come up with all types of work arounds for the problem, or just learned to adapt and live with the problems.

 ---
 	_The problem with dependencies_